Noise-contrastive Online Change Point Detection: Introduction

-Despite the huge number of papers on change point detection, there is still lack of literature providing rigorous bounds on the average running length of the procedures (i.e. the expected number of iterations the algorithm makes in a stationary regime until a false alarm) and their detection delay.
-The rare exceptions include \cite{pollak09, tartakovsky12, li15, cao18, yu20b, liang21, chen22, dehling22, shin22}.
-Even fewer paper address the question of theoretical properties the procedures for online nonparametric change point detection.
+Though the number of papers on change point detection is huge and many of them are devoted to theoretical analysis of the procedures (see, e.g., \citep{pollak09, tartakovsky12, li15, cao18, yu20b, liang21, chen22, chu22, dehling22, shin22}), nonparametric change point detection is studied not so well.
+Some papers provide rigorous guarantees on the average running length of the procedures (i.e. the expected number of iterations the algorithm makes in a stationary regime\footnote{Here and further in this paper, the stationary regime corresponds to the situation when the elements of the sequence $\{X_t : 1 \leq t \leq T\}$ have the same distribution.} until a false alarm) but, to our knowledge, there are no non-asymptotic high probability bounds on the detection delay.

 Let us describe the idea of our algorithm.
 In the sequential change point detection, at the moment $t$, one usually tests the hypothesis

 against the composite alternative